 Adults can also use a nasal irrigator to clear their noses.
 It will help relieving symptoms of sinusitis or rhinitis.
 Again, don’t over do it and risk drying the nasal membranes.
 Use salt water for this.
 In the picture there is a good irrigator, if you cannot do it yourself.

 With babies that cannot blow their little noses, we can use saline drops or a baby nasal aspirator.
-Amazon sells them for about $20.
-But they do a good job and help desperate mothers a lot! 🙂 (I’ve been there!)
+Amazon sells them.
+They do a good job and help desperate mothers a lot! 🙂 (I’ve been there!)

 Remember to see a doctor if you feel the situation is out of your control.
 He will help you with a good advice and he will provide the best help in emergencies.